$0 Bangladesh → UK Skilled Worker Guide — Quick-Start Checklist

 The Ministry of Foreign Affairs is the final domestic authority.
 MOFA attestation confirms that the preceding verifications are genuine and that the document can be used internationally.

 Since July 2024, Bangladesh introduced the e-Apostille system at MOFA.
-Instead of a physical stamp or sticker, the e-Apostille generates a unique QR code that UK immigration officers can scan to verify the document's authenticity instantly.
+The e-Apostille provides a QR code for validation of the document's authenticity.
 This significantly reduces the risk of document fraud concerns.

 The e-Apostille is available through MOFA's online portal.
 Documents that have completed the full chain (issuing body → UGC → MOE → MOFA) can receive the e-Apostille at the final stage.
 The QR code links to the government's verification database.